-For purposes of this calculation, "development costs" include all budgeted costs except the land and developer fees and costs (overhead, profit, real estate attorney, consultant, and any other identified party) described in Section 5.2.2.2 above.
+For purposes of this calculation, development costs include all budgeted costs except the land and developer fees and costs (overhead, profit, real estate attorney, consultant, and any other identified party).

-- 5.2.2.2.2 For rehabilitation projects, the Developer Fee will be limited as follows: - The Developer Fee for the acquisition portion will be limited to 4% of the acquisition costs or a minimum of \$5,000 (not including land). - The Developer Fee for the acquisition portion for preservation projects involving HUD/RD and PR-Law 173 will be limited to 6% of the acquisition costs or a minimum of \$15,000 (not including land). - The Developer Fee for the rehabilitation portion of a project will be limited to a percentage of development costs as follows:
+- For rehabilitation projects, the Developer Fee will be limited as follows: - o The Developer Fee for the acquisition portion will be limited to 4% of the acquisition costs (not including land) or a minimum of \$15,000. - The Developer Fee for the rehabilitation portion will be restricted to fifteen (15%) of the development cost estimate.